-Please see Appendix A: Mutual Ministry Committee - More than Once-a-Year Conversation for more information.
+Please see Appendix A: Mutual Ministry Committee - More than Once-a-Year Conversation.

 The Compensation Review Task Force

 The salary scales provided in this document represents the minimum compensation for full-time leadership.
 They are a starting point for salary discussions.